-" Know your checklist in choosing the right cloud service solution in terms of security and learn how to protect your data at rest on AWS.
+" Select the right cloud service solution in terms of security and protecting data at rest on AWS.

-" Understand how to review audit logs to see security events on AWS accounts.
+" Review audit logs to see security events on AWS accounts.

-" Understand Azure RBAC and how to leverage it to protect your environment.
+" Explain Azure RBAC and how to leverage it to protect your environment.

-" Know how to set up a network security group and apply different security policies depending on security requirements, be it internal, external, or your DMZ network.
+" Manage a network security group and apply different security policies depending on security requirements, be it internal, external, or your DMZ network.

-" Learn the concept of application control and integrity monitoring, and know how to reach from unexpected changes, possibly malicious, on your Azure environment.
+" Explain the concept of application control and integrity monitoring, and know how to reach from unexpected changes, possibly malicious, on your Azure environment.

-" Learn how to use Salesforce authentication and user management and learn how to set up an audit trail on the Salesforce cloud environment.
+" Explain how to use Salesforce authentication and user management and learn how to set up an audit trail on the Salesforce cloud environment.

-" Learn how to navigate and use Oracle Cloud IAM and understand how to use Oracle vaults for centralized storage of keys, database, and audits.
+" Use Oracle Cloud IAM and understand how to use Oracle vaults for centralized storage of keys, database, and audits.

-" Know to differentiate authentication methods and apply the bestsuited authentication techniques for your environment. configure serverlevel IP firewall rules to control network traffic to your database.
+" Differentiate authentication methods and apply the best-

+suited authentication techniques for your environment. configure serverlevel IP firewall rules to control network traffic to your database.

-" Understand Google Infrastructure and its implemented security layers.
+" Discuss Google Infrastructure and its implemented security layers.

-" Learn the concept of VPC network and Learn how to use Cloud Security Scanner, Apigee, Binary Authorization, and Vulnerability scanner to secure your application on the cloud.
+" Use Cloud Security Scanner, Apigee, Binary Authorization, and Vulnerability scanner to secure your application on the cloud.